Lysenkoism: Permitting Ideology to Eclipse Reason

 Red Flag | Fabrication of a fake science controversy

 A characteristic of pseudoscience is manufacturing a false scientific controversy that is then used to generate doubt among the public about an issue.
-This is then used to lend legitimacy to the pseudoscientific ideas.
+This is then used to lend legitimacy to pseudoscientific ideas.
 In the case of Michurinism, conflict and debate did occur, but mostly due to artificial political influence—particularly after 1948.
 Theodosius Dobzhansky (as cited in Gordin stated as much when he wrote, “The uninformed reader may get the wrong impression that what happens is a discussion among scientists, with a [R]ussian school on one side and a "capitalist" school on the other.
 I think it is our duty to say without mincing words that it is not a legitimate scientific discussion of any kind but a conflict of science obscurantism, knowledge and incompetence” (p.
 455).
 Similarly, disinformation about the issue that appeared in the United States, “was calculated to give the nonbiologist reader the false impression that "classical" genetics is somehow on the spot” (Cook, p.
 195 ).

 Lysenko instead asserted that heredity was distributed throughout an organism, and then became concentrated in reproductive cells .
 Grafting a branch onto a tree, or injecting blood from one type of animal into another could therefore supposedly induce hybridization because the heritability of the new organism would move from the foreign cells to the germ cells of the original organism .
-Lysenko also thought that environmental factors could lead to acquired changes that would make the organism more fit, and which would then be passed on to their offspring .
-For example, vernalization of winter wheat would supposedly not only prepare the plants to flower, but would actually fundamentally change the plants in ways that made the next generation more amenable to spring planting .
+Lysenko also thought that environmental factors could lead to acquired changes that would make the organism more fit, which would then be passed on to its offspring .
+For example, the vernalization of winter wheat would supposedly not only prepare the plants to flower, but would actually fundamentally change the plants in ways that made the next generation more amenable to spring planting .
 Lysenko claimed that he had converted spring wheat into winter wheat, simply by using the reverse process: spring wheat was planted in the fall, exposing it to conditions normally encountered by winter wheat.
 After several years, the spring wheat had supposedly changed species into winter wheat due to the effects of the environmental conditions.
 Lysenko claimed to have confirmed this by an observed change in the number of chromosomes in the plants from 28 to 42 .
 Critics argued that the seeds he planted were likely an accidental mix of winter and spring wheat, and natural selection simply led to only the winter wheat surviving .

 Despite the fact that Lamarckian ideas had largely been abandoned by most non-Soviet scientists by 1925 due to overwhelming evidence against them, Lysenko favored such views because he felt that they were more consistent with the writings of Marx and Engels .
 From the Lamarckian perspective, the U.S.S.R. just needed to improve the environment of its citizens, and the heritable changes that would result would allow each generation thereafter to improve .
 Later, Lysenko would even deny the existence of intraspecific selection, which is of course a key Darwinian mechanism for evolution .
 In 1935, Lysenko began calling his ideas Michurinism, in honor of a famous Russian plant breeder named Ivan Michurin .
 The term “Lysenkoism” was not coined until 1945, when the botanist Leo Kartman first used it .
 Lysenkoism eventually came to be used outside the U.S.S.R. to refer to the intertwined nature of Michurinism, Marxism, and Soviet political influences.